Urigo/graphql-scalars/website/docs/usage/apollo-server.md

 import { ApolloServer } from 'apollo-server';
 import { makeExecutableSchema } from '@graphql-tools/schema';
-// import all scalars and resolvers import { typeDefs, resolvers } from 'graphql-scalars';
+// import all scalars and resolvers import {
+  typeDefs as scalarTypeDefs,
+  resolvers as scalarResolvers,
+} from 'graphql-scalars';
 // Alternatively, import individual scalars and resolvers
 // import { DateTimeResolver, DateTimeTypeDefinition, ... } from "graphql-scalars"